JPacoch/pdfmerge/README.md

 # Streamlit PDF Merger 📄

 **Tired of merging PDFs on weird, full of ads websites?
 Well, me too**, so I have created an app that won't store your data.
 Drag-and-drop PDF merging tool built with **Streamlit**.
-This app allows you to upload multiple PDFs, reorder them, select specific page ranges, and merge them into a single document with a sleek, dark-themed UI.
+This app allows you to upload multiple PDFs, reorder them, select specific page ranges, and merge them into a single document.

 ## Features